solana-foundation/developer-content/docs/programs/anchor/cpi.md

 ```

 Once the PDA is funded with SOL, invoke the `sol_transfer` instruction.
 This
-instruction transfers SOL from the PDA back to the `wallet` account via a CPI to
+instruction transfers SOL from the PDA account back to the `wallet` account via
-the System Program, which is "signed" for by the program.
+a CPI to the System Program, which is "signed" for by the program.

 ```ts
 it("SOL Transfer with PDA signer", async () => {